-A letter on the C.W.G.C.
-Archive Enquiry file CCM 1/474 Captain F.L.
+A letter in the C.W.G.C.
+Archive Enquiry file CCM 1/474 concerns Captain F.L.
 Mond & Lieutenant E.H.
-Martyn who had been added to the Doullens Community Cemetery No 2 Register after it was printed in 1922 was lost when the register for that cemetery was lost in World War Two and a new copy was put in place without the handwritten amendment of their names that had been added after 1922 (See C.W.G.C.
+Martyn whose names had been added to the Doullens Community Cemetery No 2 Register after it was printed in 1922 .
+The copy of the register kept at the cemetery was lost in World War Two and a replacement copy was sent out after the end of the War without the addition of Mond and Martyn’s names that had been made after 1922 (See C.W.G.C.
 Archive Enquiry file CCM 1/474 Captain F.L.
 Mond & Lieutenant E.H.
 Martyn: F.Tyrell to Mrs M Cippio (12 September 1951)).
-An earlier letter from 1939 where the amended entry for the same casualties had been missed by the relative during their visit to the same Cemetery explains that the normal pre-WW2 procedure was for the information taken from the correction slips to be written in ink on the particular pages of the register (Ibid: R. Howarth to Fabian Ware (9 August 1939)).
+An earlier letter from 1939 in the same file states that the the updated register entry had been missed by a relative looking through the register for Mond and Martyn’s names during a visit to the Cemetery.
+The letter goes on to explain that the normal pre-WW2 procedure for updating registers and inserting missing names was for the information taken from register correction slips to be written in ink on the particular pages of the register (Ibid: R. Howarth to Fabian Ware (9 August 1939)).

 Although there is evidence from the portion of the ex-Preston Library bound copies that I have seen that amendment sheets were sent out with new printed copies between roughly 1922 to 1925 it looks unlikely that once a copy was received any further amendments followed (although the Commission did for example send out copies of the introduction to the Menin Gate after the beginning of production of the Menin Gate register to those who had received earlier parts of the names register, ‘as soon as construction is sufficiently advanced’).
 When there was new information this was not a problem as I .W.G.C. usually tried to contact the next-of-kin or if their family member’s remains had been found proceed to Final Verification before burial in a Commission cemetery.
 However as public documents the copies of the Registers in many libraries or held by individuals were not after receipt subject to the updates that have carried on to to this day (paper copies of the registers are still kept at C.W.G.C. cemeteries although new amendments are no longer made to the master copies of the registers at C.W.G.C.
 Headquarters, with all amendments now made to records in the C.W.G.C.
 Casualty Archive).